(105 ILCS 5/27A-10)

 (iv) demonstrate continuing evidence of professional

-(c-5) Charter schools employing individuals without certification in
+(c-5) Charter schools employing individuals without licensure in

 instructional positions shall provide such mentoring, training, and staff